UPDATED- DECEMBER 2009

 These business people don't have the time, nor the patience, to expand on and/or defend their actual thoughts, feelings and experiences with countless audiophiles, and on an ongoing, endless basis.
 They realize that most of their opinions will be "benign" and rational to most people, but some opinions will be controversial and some might even enrage those hobbyists who are emotionally immature, insecure and/or fanatical about certain concepts or brands.

 If that weren't enough, their business relationships with their peers could be compromised if everyone's true feeling and opinions were posted for the entire world to read*.
 In a few instances, they have even admitted a decided preference for a competitor's product!
-Imagine the reaction if this were to become "public knowledge".
+Imagine the reaction if this were to become "public knowledge"?!

 Thus they prefer to remain "off the record".
 Based on my own continuing experiences, since this website was originally posted in October 1998, I can confirm that their concerns were and are justified.
 Accordingly, I feel that the "cost" of anonymity is well worth the value of the information I receive from them.
 Readers who feel otherwise should simply ignore the references from these anonymous sources.